wdk-docs/jsdoc-docs/source/tags/tags-alias.rst

    :Examples:

       Suppose you are using a class framework that expects you to pass in a constructor function when you define a class.
-You can use the @alias tag to tell JSDoc how the class will be exposed in your app.
+You can use the :rst:dir:`@alias` tag to tell JSDoc how the class will be exposed in your app.

-      In the following example, the @alias tag tells JSDoc to treat the anonymous function as if it were the constructor for the class “trackr.CookieManager”.
+      In the following example, the :rst:dir:`@alias` tag tells JSDoc to treat the anonymous function as if it were the constructor for the class “trackr.CookieManager”.
 Within the function, JSDoc interprets the ``this`` keyword relative to trackr.CookieManager, so the “value” method has the namepath “trackr.CookieManager#value”.

       .. code-block:: js
-         :caption: Using @alias with an anonymous constructor function
+         :caption: Using :rst:dir:`@alias` with an anonymous constructor function

          Klass('trackr.CookieManager',